 Trend exhaustion is identified when the candle bodies start to get smaller and smaller after a long move.
 Even if the candles are still green, their shrinking size shows that buying pressure is drying up.
 This pattern is a warning to look for a potential pullback or reversal.

 4.3.
-The Heikin Ashi Doji Reversal
+The Heikin Ashi Doji Pattern

-The Heikin Ashi Doji is the most important reversal signal.
+The Heikin Ashi Doji is a key signal of market indecision.
 A Doji is a candle with a very small (or non-existent) body and long wicks on both sides.
-When a Doji appears after a strong, long trend, it signals that the trend has stopped and a reversal is highly likely.

 4.4.
 The Consolidation Zone Pattern